 Then Messer mentioned he had recently written a paper on redemptive suffering, a concept introduced to him by King’s book.
 Specifically, Messer recalls, he and King discussed the contrast between the notion of the redemptive quality of self-inflicted suffering as expressed in Roman Catholic theology, and how absorbing suffering from an aggressor without returning the violence can have a redeeming effect on the aggressor himself.

-Messer didn’t end up doing his postgraduate work at BU because Northwestern gave him a more generous fellowship.
-But that doesn’t qualify as a regret.
+While Messer didn’t end up doing his postgraduate work at BU because Northwestern gave him a more generous fellowship, that doesn’t qualify as a regret.
 This does: In an impulsive moment seven years later, he gave the autographed book to one of his students at UC Santa Cruz after the student said King was also his source of inspiration.

 A POWERFUL PRESENCE